ohsu-qin/qiprofile/doc/source/index.rst

 *****
 Usage
 *****

 Run the following command to start the production server::

      ./bin/qiprofile

-See the ``development.html`` page for starting a development server.
+See the `Developer Guide`_ page for starting a development server.

 ---------